-Last Updated on October 29, 2020 by Nazmin Sorker
+Last Updated on January 10, 2021 by Nazmin Sarker

-In a Hurry?
-Top 25 Healthy High Protein Foods With Low Fat Cholesterol Diet in 2020 From Amazon
+Top 25 Healthy High Protein Foods With Low Fat Cholesterol Diet In 2021 From Amazon

 - Low-fat Yogurt and Dairy Products

 - Cereal Oatmeal

 - Almonds Protein

 How is this?

 Well, contrary to popular opinion, not all cholesterol is bad for your body.
 In fact, some of it is necessary for your mere survival.

 Simply put, cholesterol is a lipid (fat) produced by the liver organ.
 There are three types of cholesterol namely: low-density lipoprotein (LDL), high-density lipoprotein (HDL) and triglycerides.